Juan Reynoso (footballer): Peru

 On 3 August 2022, Reynoso was presented as the new Head Coach of Peru's national football team, after the successful management of Ricardo Gareca.
 He left Mexico, and his 1st match would be against Mexico with a 1–0 loss.
 He would pick up his 1st win with Peru on 27 September 2022, in a 4–1 win against El Salvador.
 He would then win against Paraguay and Bolivia, both 1-0 just before the Qatar 2022 World Cup.

 After failing to gain a win after 6 matches in 2026 FIFA World Cup qualification (CONMEBOL), Peru were sitting on 2 points.
 Reports had come in that Peru were searching for a new Head Coach.
 On 23 November 2023, Juan Carlos Oblitas would officially state that Reynoso wouldn't resume being the manager of Peru.
 On 13 December 2023, the Peruvian Football Federation published a statement, confirming Reynoso’s departure.

 Melgar return

 On 5 August 2025, after more than a year without a club, Reynoso was announced as manager of Melgar.
+The following 21 March, he left the club by mutual consent.